xinyee20/tp/docs/UserGuide.md

 #### 4.2.4.
 Unflag attendance of a student: `unflagatt`

 You can use this command to unflag attendance of a specific student that was flagged after you have checked whether the student attended a replacement class.
+If you accidentally flagged the wrong student, the action can also be easily undone using `unflagatt` command.

 **Format:**
 <br>`unflagatt name/NAME matric/STUDENT_NUMBER`